mattmc3/zsh_unplugged/README.md

 source $ZPLUGINDIR/z/z.sh
 ```

-This can get pretty verbose and tricky to maintain.
-You also need to figure out each
+This can get pretty cumbersome and tricky to maintain.
+You need to figure out each
 plugin's init file, and sometimes adding a plugin and its functions dir to your `fpath`
 is required.
 While this method works, there's another way...

 ### :gemini: The humble `plugin-load` function

 If we go one level of abstraction higher than manual `git clone` calls, we can use a
-simple function wrapper as the basis for everything you need to use Zsh plugins:
+simple function wrapper as the basis for everything you need to manage your own Zsh
+plugins:

 ```zsh
 # clone your plugin, set up an init.zsh, source it, and add to your fpath